turboblack/HamsterCMS/README.md

                                                                          ***    P.S.   ***

-**I want to express special gratitude to Wolf Vogel who helped with the latest update and introduced a lot of cool things that helped make the functionality more convenient**
+**if you have any ideas, or criticism, or want to help with the implementation - I will be very grateful.**

+***I also suggest you familiarize yourself with my creative projects***

+http://elpis.ws - zine about small web

+https://drunkbook.oldcities.org - drunk book, indecent stories from the life of a fake person

-I invite you to visit the hosting that runs on this CMS
+**I invite you to visit the hosting that runs on this CMS**

 http://w10.host